diSimplex/diSimplexWebsiteCommon/Readme.md

 # diSimplex expositional websites common project

-This project contains all of the stuff that might be common to one or more of the diSimplex expositional websites.
+This project contains all of the stuff that might be common to one or more of the diSimplex expositional sub-websites.

+In particular we use a version of Jekyll modified to build a single website out of **multiple** sub-websites.
+See [bin/Readme.md](bin/Readme.md).

+The plugins directory contains all of the Jekyll plugins which are common to all of the sub-websites.
+See [plugins/Readme.md](plugins/Readme.md).

 # Licences and Prior Art